zhopto3/msap-docs/docs.md

     * a: Definite Ind
     * the: Definite Def
     * another: Definite Ind
-    * no: Definite Ind and Polaritz Neg
+    * no: Definite Ind and Polarity Neg
     * this: Dem Prox
     * that: Dem Dist
 * for adjectives and averbs,